-Your revenue opportunities with andcards are not limited to desks and rooms only.
+Your revenue opportunities with andcards coworking software are not limited to desks and rooms only.
 You can also sell event tickets or shop products to external customers.
 What’s more, you can even make your newsfeed public to show that active community is something potential clients can benefit from.

 Here’s how it works.